 History

-- Today, more and more families are moving away from generally accepted norms, especially when same-sex marriage became officially allowed in America in 2015.
+- Modern families are moving away from traditional roles, especially since the legalization of same-sex marriage in the United States in 2015.

 National Homemaker Day is observed on November 3 each year.